timkley/tim-kleyersburg.de/resources/articles/content/keys-to-effiency/part-2-expanding-the-toolbelt.md

 ### For the Devs: Experiment with Small Custom Scripts

-Once you’re comfortable, try using simple scripts or commands to automate repetitive actions, like renaming files in bulk, running a quick search across documents, or organizing new files.
+If you're comfortable in a code editor, try writing simple scripts or commands to automate repetitive actions, like renaming files in bulk, running a quick search across documents, or organizing new files.
 Even basic scripting can bring a huge efficiency boost.
+Or go beyond and create your own custom Raycast extensions to solve your unique problems.

 ## Keeping the Keyboard as Your Anchor